-Offensive lines under the direction of Ferentz anchored four of Iowa's highest scoring offenses.
-Five of Iowa's top offensive teams, in terms of yards gained per game, were operating behind Ferentz coached offensive lines.
-And, seven of Iowa's top 10 passing teams of all time occurred during the Ferentz years of the 1980's.
+Offensive lines under the direction of Ferentz anchored four of Iowa’s highest scoring offenses.
+Eight of Iowa’s top 10 offensive teams, in terms of yards gained per game, have operated with Ferentz as the head coach or offensive line coach.
+And, Iowa’s top nine passing teams of all time have occurred with Ferentz as the head coach or offensive line coach.

-Kirk's coaching career began as a student assistant (1977) at his alma mater, Connecticut.
-The next two years (1978-79) were spent at Worcester Academy, where Kirk also taught English literature.
+Ferentz’ coaching career began as a student assistant (1977) at his alma mater, Connecticut.
+The next two years (1978-79) were spent at Worcester Academy, where he also taught English literature.
 He served as a graduate assistant offensive line coach at Pittsburgh during the 1980 season.
 That Pittsburgh team (coached by Jackie Sherrill) finished with an 11-1 record and a number two national ranking.

 He joined Fry’s staff in 1981 and the Hawkeyes won their first conference title and Rose Bowl berth in over 20 years.
 A string of 19 straight non-winning seasons came to an end in 1981.
 Ferentz continued as Iowa’s line coach thru the 1989 season.